camUrban/PteraSoftware/README.md

 born.
 It is an easy-to-use, open-source, and actively-maintained UVLM package capable of analyzing flapping-wing flight.
 Moreover, it's written in Python, is well documented, tested, and validated.

+Beginning with version 3.0.0, Ptera Software also includes a GUI developed by Zach Tait.
+Although it is still rudimentary, we hope that it will help make this tool accessible to even more users.

 With your help, I hope we will increase the open-source community's interest and understanding of biological flight.